 Don’t miss the gorgeous Historic District, which is especially popular during Christmas.
 The weather in December is normally moderate, so bring a light sweater if it cools when the sun sets.

 Those looking for picturesque sites will find plenty, including the River Street, the Forsyth Park fountain, Bonaventure Cemetery, and the Cathedral St. John the Baptist.

-Key West, Florida
+9. Key West, Florida

-Key West, known for its beautiful beaches and quirky locals who live in the moment, provides a relaxing yet surprising beachside excursion amid warm weather during December.
+Key West has plenty to offer for sun lovers, whether you’re planning a cruise that includes Key West, taking a road trip, or just exploring what the island has to offer.
+Key West is known for its beautiful beaches and quirky locals who live in the moment, providing a relaxing yet surprising beachside excursion amid warm weather during December.

 See Related: Best Day Trips From Tampa, Florida

 If you’re in search of warm places to visit during winter, Death Valley National Park’s wintertime cooldown makes it a terrific place to visit in December or January.